j4y/developerportal/pages/platforms/windows.md

 <strong>Expressions</strong>

 <code>Expressions</code> is a representation of the probabilities of the facial expressions detected.
-Each value represents a probability between 0 to 100 of the presence of the expression in the frame analyzed:
+Each value represents a probability from 0 to 100 of the presence of the expression in the frame analyzed:

 ```
 struct Expressions
 {
     float Smile;
     float InnerEyeBrowRaise;
     float BrowRaise;
     float BrowFurrow;
     float NoseWrinkler;
     float UpperLipRaiser;
     float LipCornerDepressor;
     float ChinRaiser;
     float LipPucker;
     float LipPress;
     float LipSuck;
     float MouthOpen;
     float Smirk;
     float EyeClosure;
     float Attention;
 };
 ```